roloum/store/README.md

 # API Endpoints
 There are 5 API endpoints:
-- GET: /items
+- GET: /items/{categoryId}
 Retrieves the list of items by category.
-Right now, there is only one category.
+Right now, there is only categoryId 1.

 - GET: /cart/{cartId}
 Retrieves the information of a shopping cart